-Whether you’re planning a quick two-week New Zealand road trip adventure or want to spend a month or two roaming about, knowing exactly when to go to New Zealand is a must!
+Planning a quick two-week New Zealand road trip adventure?
+Or want to spend a month or two roaming about?
+Knowing when to go to New Zealand is a must for your itinerary.

 New Zealand is a year-round destination with four distinct seasons: summer, autumn, winter, spring.
-With its South Pacific southern hemisphere location, the seasons in New Zealand are opposite from the northern hemisphere.
-It’s the perfect place to escape the cool winters of North America and Europe—or escape the summer heat on a ski vacation!
+With its South Pacific southern hemisphere location, there are some differences though.
+The seasons in New Zealand are opposite from the northern hemisphere.
+It’s the perfect place to escape the cool winters of North America and Europe.
+(Or to escape the summer heat on a ski vacation!)

-For most travellers, the best time to visit New Zealand is in the summer months between December and February and in the shoulder seasons of late spring and early autumn.
+For most travellers, the best time to visit New Zealand is in the summer months, between December and February.
+The shoulder seasons of late spring and early autumn are also great times to go to New Zealand.
 Summer in New Zealand brings with it plenty of sunny skies and warm temperatures.
-During these months and in the shoulder seasons, you’ll be able to enjoy all the outdoor activities New Zealand is famous for like hiking, mountain biking, and hanging out on its pristine beaches.
+During these months & seasons, New Zealand’s famous outdoor activities come alive.
+You’ll enjoy hiking, mountain biking, and hanging out on its pristine beaches.

-Of course, the real answer for when to go to New Zealand is more complex.
-Let’s dig deeper with this complete New Zealand weather guide including a season-by-season and month-by-month breakdown…
+Of course, the answer for when to visit New Zealand is more complex.
+Let’s dig deeper with this complete New Zealand weather guide.
+In it, we’ve included a season-by-season and month-by-month breakdown.

 Seasons in New Zealand

 New Zealand is a true four-season travel destination.
-And no matter when you decide to visit New Zealand, you’ll find plenty of exciting activities and interesting destinations to pique your travel interests.
+No matter when you decide to visit New Zealand, you’ll find plenty to see & do.
+Wherever you roam, exciting activities & interesting destinations await to pique your travel interests.